rainbow-me/rainbowkit/.changeset/wicked-avocados-chew.md

 "@rainbow-me/rainbowkit": patch
 ---

-Resolved an issue where `navigator.userAgent.toLowerCase()` would error out if `navigator.userAgent` was undefined.
+Resolved an issue in development where browser detection would throw an error if `navigator.userAgent` was unavailable in the browser.